1wheel/roadtolarissa/source/_posts/2012-09-27-first-post.md

 Unfold with mouseover

 ### Submarine cables
-Animate history of them being laid
+- Animate history of them being laid

-Style like an old map
+- Style like an old map

-Use canvas or webGL to show flow of information
+- Use canvas or webGL to show flow of information

 ### Fibonacci numbers
 Show computation with recursion, memorization and newtons method

 ### Twitter -> RSS
-Turn twitter follow list into a rss feed, export OXML
+- Turn twitter follow list into a rss feed, export OXML

-Make front end to browse
+- Make front end to browse
+- http://nuzzel.com/ does a most of this

 ### [graph-scroll lib](http://1wheel.github.io/graph-scroll/)